cobookman/php-cas/README.md

 ```
 {
     "require": {
-        "cobookman/PHP-CAS": "~1.0"
+        "cobookman/php-cas": "~1.0"
     }
 }
 ```

-Next, install PHP-CAS, and all other dependencies (or required packages) by running:
+Next, install php-cas, and all other dependencies (or required packages) by running:
 ```
 php composer.phar install
 ```